CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

 ### Additional properties

+Alternate Columns (Opening Columns) The columns that organize the group cannot be closed or moved.
+They are always provided at the beginning of the widget in the specified order, basically blocking the widget fields.
+When switching to the "Table" mode (table), the restriction is preserved
 #### FullTextSearch
 `FullTextSearch` - when the user types in the full text search input area, then widget filters the rows that match the search query. see [FullTextSearch](/features/element/filtration/fulltextsearch/fulltextsearch/)